parisepigenetics/RASflow_EDC/README.md

 VISUALIZE: yes  # "yes" or "no"
 ```
 2. Shared parameters
-Here you define where the fastq files are stored, where is the file describing the experimental set up, the name and localisation of the folders where the output will be saved.
-The outputs are separated into two folders (see [Expected outputs](#expected-outputs)).
+Here you define where the FASTQ files are stored, where is the file describing the experimental set up, the name and localization of the folders where the results will be saved.
+The results are separated into two folders (see [Workflow results](#workflow-results)).
-- the big files : trimmed FASTQ, bam files are in an intermediate folder defined at `OUTPUTPATH:`
+- the big files : trimmed FASTQ, bam files are in an intermediate folder defined at `BIGDATAPATH`
-- the small files: QC reports, count tables, BigWig, etc. are in the final output folder defined at `FINALOUTPUT:`
+- the small files: QC reports, count tables, BigWig, etc. are in the final result folder defined at `RESULTPATH`
 Examples are given in the configuration file, but you're free to name and organise them as you want.
 Be sure to include the full path (starting from `/`).
-Here you also precise if your data are paired-end or single-end and the number of CPUs you want to use for your analysis.
+Here you also precise if your data are paired-end or single-end [Nota: I haven't tested single-end data yet, there might be bugs] and the number of CPUs you want to use for your analysis.

 ```yaml